FAQ

 Your question concerns the Bilan Carbone® method:

 The Version 9 method is in an experimental phase until 31/12/2024.
-The tools and trainings will come into effect on 01/01/2025.
+Tools and training will come into effect on 01/01/2025.
 Until then, we welcome your feedback or questions on this form.
-To learn more about the engagement programme for the method rollout, click here.
+To learn more about the outreach programme for the method release, click here.

-Your question concerns a practical application of the method, or carbon accounting in the broader sense:
+Your question concerns a practical implementation of the method, or carbon accounting in the broad sense:

-We invite you to consult the following 2 resources that are managed by the ABC:
+We invite you to consult the following two resources which are led by the ABC:

 OCP (Open Carbon Practice) which is a platform for methodological exchanges between carbon practitioners.
-Users of the GCP resource can report gaps, or propose improvement ideas by joining the OCP community on Slack.
+Users of the PCG resource can report gaps or propose improvement ideas by joining the OCP community on Slack.

 Your question concerns the ABC's resources and community:

-The association, its membership, its trainings, its tools or its projects: it is here.
+The association, its membership, its training, its tools or its projects: it is here.

 Questions about the new method

-What are the main new features between previous versions of the Bilan Carbone® method and the current one?
+What are the major new features between previous versions of the Bilan Carbone® method and the current one?

 Why 3 maturity levels?